 I almost always start an individual client off with an in-depth financial plan.
 This provides a road map for the future and serves as a marker for how far the account has come over a period of time.
 Then we will integrate the accounts I will manage on the Interactive Brokers platform, an annual winner of The Best Online Broker award by Barron’s Magazine.
 Wealth management services fall into three areas: investment consulting, advanced planning and relationship management.
 Investment consulting consists of performance analysis, risk assessments, asset allocation and cost/tax analysis.
 Advanced planning involves wealth enhancement/cash flow planning, wealth transfer and wealth protection strategies.
 Relationship management is comprised of working with the client and strategic vendors.

 You can expect a highly customized and targeted plan individually tailored to your objectives.
 I identify the top areas of focus and itemize the services and financial plan cost before beginning the project.
-I charge $500 to begin the planning process and the balance is due when the client receives the plan and is satisfied with the final product.
+I charge a partial payment to begin the planning process and the balance is due when the client receives the plan and is satisfied with the final product.

 Actually, I never take custody of any money.
 For retirement accounts, the money is held in a trust controlled by a trustee (usually the plan sponsor).
 For individuals, your money is held in a third-party custodian/brokerage account.
 As owner of this account, you authorize me to manage your brokerage account and instruct them to pay fees based on a pre-agreed fee schedule.